 Unless you are making a crustless pie, for me, no matter the filling, a great pie is one that has a good base – a flaky, buttery crust.
-What’s different in this shortcrust pastry is that it uses oil instead of butter or margarine.
+What’s different in this shortcrust pastry or pie crust is that it uses oil instead of butter or margarine.

 While there are a few brands of vegan butter or margarine available on the market, the thing is, they are not available everywhere.
 So, this recipe makes it possible for those of you in that situation to still enjoy a good flaky delicious pie crust without the need for butter or margarine.